ssbc/ssb-meta-feeds-spec/README.md

 ## Key management, identity and metadata

-FIXME: this section has some flaws that was pointed out by @keks, we are working on a better model.

 As mentioned earlier in classical SSB, the feed identity is the same as the feed.
 Here instead we want to decouple the identity and feeds.
 This means that the identity will be tied to an orignal key.
-This key is used to generate all other keys in a deterministic way using the method described in [BIP32-Ed25519].
+This key is used to generate all other keys in a deterministic way using the method described in the [meeting notes](./meeting-notes-arj-keks-2020-11-24).
 It is worth noting that the method can be used to generate subkeys from derived keys.

-For the sake of simplicity, when migrating from an existing SSB feed to a meta feed, the meta key will be the same as the original feed.
-This is to ensure the identity stays the same.
+It was considered to use [BIP32-Ed25519] but that method has a weaker security model in the case of a key compromised where keys are shared between devices.

+The meeting notes also describes a method for reusing an existing ed25519 key as the main feed on the meta feed.

-The key of a feed is uniquely defined by its position in the tree.
-This also gives a canonical place to store metadata about the feed.
-The feed could reside in another subfeed but from the key one knows that this is not the authorative place for its metadata.
+If a key is reused in another part of the tree it should include a reference to the original subfeed or metafeed it was defined in.
+The original place is the authorative place for its metadata.

 ## Use cases